oobecomau/desktop.gov.au/docs/blueprint/platform.md

 Each section of the document provides a description of the relevant technology component, including considerations, decisions and their applicability to cloud native implementations, hybrid configurations, or both.

-It is important to consider that even if a product is licenced for use by Microsoft, it may not be included in this blueprint if it is not required for all agencies or a product that cannot operate at PROTECTED.
+It is important to consider that even if a product is licenced for use by Microsoft, it may not be included in this blueprint if it is not required for all organisations or a product that cannot operate at PROTECTED.
 Additionally, an organisation may have requirements that will need to be considered outside of this blueprint.

 This document covers the following topics.